devisle/devisle/README.md

 The website is hosted on netlify at https://devisle.netlify.com/

-It is securely hosted under Natedeploys netlify account.
+It is securely hosted under Natedeploys netlify account, pushing to the master branch will begin deployment on netlify.
+Therefore please follow the contribution steps below.

-### Contributing
+### Contribution

 You will need collaborator access provided by an admin.
 Only developers who are trusted will be given access by the admins.